JvanKatwijk/sdrplayDab/README.md

 Of course, all these computations cost a little additional CPU time, therefore they are optional

-a. if "tii_depth=xxx" is set (xxx being 3 or 4) the tii search is done
+a. if "tii_depth=xxx" is set (xxx being 3 or 4) the tii search is done for a maximum of xxx transmitters,
-b. if "echo_depth=xxx" is set (xxx being 3 or 4) the delays of the secondary transmitters are computed.
+b. if "echo_depth=xxx" is set (xxx being 3 or 4) the delays of maximal xxx secondary transmitters are computed.

 -----------------------------------------------------------------------------